hariroshan/elm-native-proof-of-concept/README.md

-# Proof of Concept of build elm mobile application with nativescript
+# Building an elm mobile application using nativescript: Proof of Concept